KireetiChennuru/Prompt-Engineering-With-Amazon-Bedrock/README.md

-### Create a Help Function for Calling Amazon Bedrock
+Create a Helper Function for Calling Amazon Bedrock
-- A helper function is defined to facilitate calling Amazon Bedrock models with different parameters depending on the model type.
+A helper function is defined to facilitate calling Amazon Bedrock models with different parameters depending on the model type.

+python
+Copy code
 ## Code Cell 2 ##

 def call_bedrock(modelId, prompt_data):